StratifyLabs/StratifyBlog/content/device/2023-02-01-From-cpp-to-rust.md

 ##### :x: Loops

-Rust has a `loop` keyword that is used for forever loops and explicit `break`s.
+Rust has a `loop` keyword that loops forever without an explicit `break`s.
 Rust also supports named `break`'s with nested loops.

 ```rust
 //rust